 Many single parents find support from family.
 Much like other families, grandparents, siblings, and other extended family help out.
 It’s important that they do.
 According to the 2016 U.S. Census, 23% of American children are living with a single mother and 4% are living with a single father.

 Being a single parent doesn’t make someone a bad parent.
 Many single parents would agree that children benefit from the care and love of two parents.
 However, the love of one parent and a supporting cast often get the job done, too.

 HOW TO OBSERVE #NationalSingleParentDay

 We all know of a family member, friend, neighbor, co-worker or someone who is a single parent.
 Support and appreciate them.
 Make this day a special one for the single parents that you know.
 Use #NationalSingleParentDay to post on social media.

-An article was written by Janice Moglen in 1984, with the hope that Single Parent Day may one day gain the recognition many associate with Mother’s Day and Father’s Day.
+In 1984, Janice Moglen wroten an article with the hope that Single Parent Day may one day gain the recognition many connect with Mother’s Day and Father’s Day.
 She collaborated with the organization, Parents Without Partners, and began to petition to have states declare recognition of Single Parent Day.
-It is the belief that the day, March 21, was chosen to coincide with the inception of Parents Without Partners, which began on March 21, 1957.
+The day of March 21st coincides with the inception of Parents Without Partners, which began on March 21, 1957.
 Proclamation 5166 was presented to, and signed, by President Ronald Reagan declaring March 21st, 1984 as National Single Parent Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!